 Mediation takes place when parties come together to arrive at a resolution.
 In mediation, there will be a mediator or lawyer to intercede.
 In the majority of litigation cases, when parties hire their own attorneys, they are arguing for adverse results.
 For instance, one side’s trying to prove something while the other side’s trying to prove another thing.
 Litigation is very costly, uncomfortable, and adversarial.
 It can create hard feelings.
 That is why parties often choose mediation.

 In mediation, the mediator, who is impartial, will sit in the middle.
 Their job is to try to facilitate a result.
 The parties will each present their sides.
-They will go into different rooms and the mediator will float in between trying to reach a solution.
+They will go into different rooms and the mediator will move between trying to reach a solution.
 Mediation is non-binding, and it works very well in injury cases.
 I’ve seen it work well in business-to-business cases also.
 It can work in family matters.
 Although, I find it working the least in family matters because emotions can run very high.
+Parties need to do their best keeping emotions to a minimum and under control.
 Once the clients get emotional, it’s difficult and the attorneys can lose some control over the situation.
 Spouses don’t usually understand that even if it is a divorce, it’s still business.
 You’re making decisions.

 Nonetheless, mediation is less costly.
 It’s much simpler.
 There are no rules of evidence and parties can speak if they do it politely and professionally.
 The mediator can help the parties understand the circumstance at issue.
 Mediation is also a choice.
 The parties involved get to decide whether to go through mediation.